attiand/example-app/README.md

 # Example app

-Sample app from Quarkus with Github actions
+Sample app from Quarkus with Github actions & devcontainer.